Fostering & Promoting The Interests & Welfare Of The Psychedelic Healing Ecosystem

 Psychedelics continue to serve an integral role in Elaine’s life, and she is passionate about returning them to their rightful role as aides to human consciousness.

 In 2021, Greg’s life dramatically transformed after he decided to stop using SSRIs and heal his depression and childhood trauma through psychedelic medicines.
-His journey helped him discover his passion and live his truth by serving the psychedelic healing ecosystem as a co-founder the Psychedelic Business Associationas; an Ambassador for Proposition 122, which legalized natural psychedelic medicines in Colorado in 2022; and joining the leadership teams of the Colorado Psychedelic Society and Empathic Health, a non-profit online psychedelic healing community.
+His journey helped him discover his passion and live his truth by serving the psychedelic healing ecosystem as a co-founder of the Psychedelic Business Association, an Ambassador for Proposition 122, which legalized natural psychedelic medicines in Colorado in 2022; a co-founder of the Colorado Psychedelic Society, and serving on the board of An Empathic Society, a non-profit organization that provides peer supported integration circles.